 The respirable fraction was abstracted by settling and decantation, and the abstracted particle size, composition and morphology was verified by scanning electron microscope (SEM) for equivalent aerodynamic diameter (EAD).

-Once the equivalent aerodynamic size was verified by SEM, the abstracted fraction was analysed qualitatively and quantitatively by x-ray diffraction to assess the alpha-quartz concentration.
+Once the equivalent aerodynamic size was verified by SEM, the abstracted fraction was analysed qualitatively and quantitatively by X-ray diffraction to assess the crystalline silica concentration.

 Analysis